-Typically 10n simulations are recommended for training a GP emulator, where n is the number of variables under investigation (Loeppky et al., 2009).
-Hence we performed 90 SOCOLv3.1 "training" simulations, and used the resulting annual-mean tropospheric ozone column to construct the GP emulator in several geographical regions (Europe, United States, Asia, the Southern Ocean and the global mean).
-For each of the 90 training simulations, the 9 input variables were scaled simultaneously, with the scaling factors determined using a "maximin" Latin hypercube design, which generates a near-random sample of parameter values from a multidimensional distribution and fills the uncertainty space of the parameters (McKay et al., 1979).
-The Latin hypercube was generated using GEM-SA.
-For the discrete input parameters (e.g. (4) and (5) in the list above), the scaling factor was rounded to the nearest whole number.
+90 SOCOLv3.1 "training" simulations (i.e. 10n, where n is the number of input parameters under investigation) were performed, and the resulting annual-mean tropospheric ozone column was used to construct the Gaussian process emulator in several geographical regions (Europe, United States, Asia and the Southern Ocean).
+For each of the 90 training simulations, the 9 input variables were scaled simultaneously, with the scaling factors determined using a statistical method called a "maximin" Latin hypercube approach, which generates a near-random sample of parameter values from a multidimensional distribution while also maximising the uncertainty space (McKay et al., 1979).
 Table 1 summarises the minimum and maximum scalings applied to each of the 9 variables.
+These selected ranges are not necessarily feasible, but were selected to cover a range of parametric uncertainties.
 This is discussed further in Section 3.2.
-Figure 1 shows the experimental design for the 90 training simulations.
+Figure 1 shows the experimental design for the 90 training simulations, and is explained in further detail by Supplementary Video 1.

 SOCOLv3.1 training simulations were performed for the year 2005 (following a common model spin-up period of 10 years, which was discarded from our analysis).
 The feedback between chemistry and radiation was switched off to keep internal variability as small as possible.
 Switching off the chemistry-radiation feedback means that all simulations have the same meteorology (given that they started from the same initial conditions and ran with the same dynamical boundary conditions), despite having different chemistry.
-Therefore, we can be confident that the differences between the simulations, are caused by differences in chemistry and not dynamics.
+Therefore, we can be confident that the differences between the simulations, for example due to tropospheric ozone, are caused by differences in chemistry and not dynamics.